Connectomics: Fruit Fly

 Within the last decade, largely owing to technological advancements in EM data collection and image processing, multiple synapse-scale connectome datasets have been generated for the fruit fly Drosophila melanogaster in its adult and larval forms.
-The full fly connectome contains on the order of 100 thousand neurons and 100 million synapses.
+The full fly connectome contains on the order of 150 thousand neurons and 300 million synapses.

-The largest current dataset is the FlyWire segmentation and annotation of the female adult fly brain (FAFB) volume, which encompasses the entire brain of an adult.
+The largest current dataset is central nervous system (CNS) of the male, consisting of both the brain and ventral nerve cord.
+Next in size is the CNS of the female, though not as completely reconstructed.
+Another large dataset, but not including the nerve cord, is the FlyWire segmentation and annotation of the female adult fly brain (FAFB) volume, which encompasses the entire brain of an adult.
 Another adult brain dataset available is the Hemibrain, generated as a collaboration between the Janelia FlyEM team and Google.
 This dataset is an incomplete but large section of the fly central brain.

 There are also currently two publicly available datasets of the adult fly ventral nerve cord (VNC).
 The female adult nerve cord (FANC) was collected using high-throughput SEM by Dr. Wei-Chung Allen Lee's lab at Harvard Medical School.
 The male adult nerve cord (MANC) was collected at Janelia using FIB-SEM.
 The connectome of a complete central nervous system (connected brain and VNC) of a 1st instar D. melanogaster larva has been collected as a single volume.
 This dataset of 3016 neurons was segmented and annotated manually using CATMAID by a team of people mainly led by researchers at Janelia, Cambridge, and the MRC LMB.